 Articles should be between 6,000 and 10,000 words (including citations) and should include an abstract of approximately 200 words.
 (Please submit an anonymous copy of your work, without author names or institutions, to facilitate a blind review - please also check any appendices for identifying information.)
 Topics addressed should be relevant to the writing center community.
-We are particularly interested in RAD research (replicable, aggregable, data-supported) and empirical studies that go beyond conjecture and hypothesis.
+We are particularly interested in empirical studies that go beyond conjecture and hypothesis.
 Authors should submit studies that offer practical applications and transportable instruments; however, we will also consider non-empirical studies that make theoretical contributions with strong explanatory power.
 Researchers who work with human participants should include the IRB approval number for their studies as a separate document and indicate that their study was IRB-approved in their manuscript.
 (See the WCJ style sheet for more information.)

 We are also interested in book reviews and review essays.
 These submissions should follow the same formatting guidelines above and in The WCJ style sheet.
 Book reviews should be approximately 2,000 words; review essays which address multiple works should be no more than 6,000 words.
 Though reviewed books need not address writing centers exclusively, reviews of such works should make explicit connections with writing center studies and should address what the reviewed texts contribute to theory and practice of tutoring, writing center administration, and/or working with writers.
 The WCJ publishes book reviews that move beyond summary or promotion; writers should situate reviewed books in broader conversations in the field and should include critique of the reviewed works as warranted.
 Please contact us with your interest in writing a book review or review essay before submitting it.